-Courses in Mathematics (2022-2023)
+Courses in Mathematics (2024-2025)

-This document gives a brief description of the various courses in calculus and some of the intermediate level courses in mathematics.
-It provides advice and pointers for planning your course selections.
-If you are a Mathematics Concentrator, or are considering entering the Mathematics Concentration, and if you are seeking some overview of the courses and how they fit together, then this document is for you.
-However, the guidelines presented below are only guidelines.
+This document gives a brief description of the various courses in calculus and some of the intermediate level courses in mathematics; and it provides advice and pointers for planning your course selections.
+If you are a Mathematics Concentrator, or are considering entering the Mathematics Concentration, and if you are seeking some overview of the courses and how they fit together, then this document might be useful for you.
+Even so, make note that the guidelines presented below are only guidelines.
 Keep them in mind when you are deciding how to structure your program, but be sure to talk to your advisor in the Mathematics Department or to the Director of Undergraduate Studies before you submit your Crimson Cart at the start of the semester.